sparkjava/sparkjava.github.io/pages/contact.md

 ## The Team
 If you have questions that can't be asked elsewhere, please contact the most appropriate team member.
-We're usually very friendly, but questions like "How do I add Spark to Maven", should be asked on
-<a href="http://stackoverflow.com/questions/tagged/spark-java" target="_blank">stack overflow</a> with the "spark-java" tag.
+We're usually very friendly, but questions like "How do I add Spark to Maven", should be asked on [stack overflow](http://stackoverflow.com/questions/tagged/spark-java) with the "spark-java" tag.

 {% include macros/teamMember.html
     firstName = "Per"